globalseismology/avni/docs/overview/contributing.rst

 sustained mostly by volunteer effort.
 We welcome contributions from anyone as long as they abide by our `Code of Conduct`_.

-There are lots of ways to contribute, such as:
+There are several ways to contribute:

 .. rst-class:: icon-bullets

 - |computer-mouse| Use the software, and when you find bugs, tell us about them!
 - |bug-slash| Fix bugs on your own.
-- |comment| Tell us about parts of the documentation that you find confusing or unclear.
+- |comment| Tell `AVNI Forum`_ about parts of the documentation that you find confusing or unclear.
-- |hand-sparkles| Tell us about things you wish AVNI could do.
+- |hand-sparkles| Tell `AVNI Forum`_ about things you wish AVNI could do.
 - |discourse| Answer questions on the `AVNI Forum`_.
 - |text-slash| Fix mistakes or add notes in our function documentation strings.
+- |pencil| Improve existing tutorials or write new ones.
 - |wand-magic-sparkles| Implement new features.
-- |pencil| Improve existing tutorials or write new ones.

-To *report* bugs, *request* new features, or *ask about* confusing documentation, it's usually best to open a new issue on `AVNI Forum`_ first; you'll probably get help fastest that way, and it helps keep our GitHub issue tracker focused on things that we *know* will require changes to our software (as opposed to problems that can be fixed in the user's code).
-We may ultimately ask you to open an issue on GitHub too, but starting on the forum helps us keep things organized.
+In order to *report* bugs, *request* new features, or *ask about* confusing documentation, it's best to open a new issue on the `AVNI Forum`_.
+You will get help fastest that way, and it helps keep our `GitHub issues page`_ focused on things that we *know* will require changes to our software (as opposed to problems that can be fixed in the user's code).
+We may ultimately ask you to open an issue on the `GitHub issues page`_ too, but starting on the forum helps us keep things organized.
 For fastest results, be sure to include information about your operating system and AVNI version, and (if applicable) include a reproducible code sample that is as short as possible.